 Complexity is everywhere

-Managing the risks becomes more complex if your portfolio is spread across multiple industries.
-We often can associate certain risks to similar sectors.
+Managing the risks becomes more complex if your portfolio spans multiple industries.
+We can often associate certain risks with similar sectors.

 The challenge becomes even more significant when analysing risks across diverse industries.